freud: A Software Suite for High Throughput Analysis of Particle Simulation Data: Acknowledgments

 \section{Acknowledgments}

 Support for the design and development of \freud\ has evolved over time and with programmatic research directions.
 Conceptualization and early implementations were supported in part by the DOD/ASD(R\&E) under Award No. N00244-09-1-0062 and also by the National Science Foundation, Integrative Graduate Education and Research Traineeship, Award \# DGE 0903629 (E.S.H. and M.P.S.).
-A majority of the code development including all public code releases was supported by the National Science Foundation, Division of Materials Research under a Computational and Data-Enabled Science \& Engineering Award \# DMR 1409620.
+A majority of the code development including all public code releases was supported by the National Science Foundation, Division of Materials Research under a Computational and Data-Enabled Science \& Engineering Award \# DMR 1409620 (2014-2018) and the Office of Advanced Cyberinfrastructure Award \# OAC 1835612 (2018-2021).
+V.R. holds the 2019-2020 J. Robert Beyster Computational Innovation Graduate Fellowship at the Uiniversity of Michigan.
+B.D. acknowledges fellowship support from the National Science Foundation under ACI-1547580, S212: Impl: The Molecular Sciences Software Institute and an earlier National Science Foundation Graduate Research Fellowship Grant \# DGE 1256260 (2016-2019) \cite{Wilkins-Diehr2018,Krylov2018}.
 M.P.S. also acknowledges support from the University of Michigan Rackham Predoctoral Fellowship program.
-B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant \# DGE 1256260.
 Computational resources and services supported in part by Advanced Research Computing at the University of Michigan, Ann Arbor.

 Declarations of interest: none.